 - 1. Clothing ATS are expected to place a minimum apparel order to be worn during clinical experiences.
 ATS will receive an on-line store link.
 The anticipated minimum cost for this is approximately \$250. - 2.
 Supplies ATS will receive a list of supplies to be purchased. - 3.
-NATA Student Membership the cost for this professional membership for 2024 is \$97 per year.
+NATA Student Membership the cost for this professional membership for 2025 is \$97 per year.
+Verification of student membership will be due by the start of the Spring semester.